sebkln/content_slug/Documentation/Introduction/Index.rst

 TYPO3 also provides the navigational content elements *"Section index"* and *"Section index of subpages from selected pages"*, which will build a list of pages and their included content elements.

-These content elements will be linked by their unique id, e.g.:
+These content elements will be linked by their unique id, for example:

 ::